ionic-team/capacitor-site/pages/docs/v3/core-apis/data-types.md

 }
 ```

-To help with this behavior, Capacitor includes a convenience extension that can map a heterogeneous array with `NSNull` values into an array of optionals.
+To help with this behavior, Capacitor includes a convenience extension that can map an array with `NSNull` values into an array of optionals.
 It works on the `JSValue` protocol, which represents all of the valid types that can be bridged between environments, but can be cast to a specific subtype.

 ```swift
 if let values = call.getArray("bar").capacitor.replacingNullValues() as?
 [Int?] {